Hajo Meyer: Early life

-His parents had originally been deported to Theresienstadt concentration camp in 1943, and after his father succumbed to an illness on 15 May 1944, it was decided that there was no more reason to allow his widow Therese to stay on, and that she should be deported to Auschwitz.
-She had hidden a cyanide capsule in a piece of bread and chose suicide, knowing that the chances of survival there were non-existent.
+His parents had originally been deported to Theresienstadt concentration camp in 1943, but after his father succumbed to an illness on 15 May 1944, it was decided by the Nazis that there was no more reason to allow his widow Therese to stay there, and that she should be deported to Auschwitz.
+However, she had hidden a cyanide capsule inside a piece of bread and chose suicide, knowing that the chances of survival there were non-existent.
 His correspondence with his parents while in exile during the war were published.
 The autobiography of his elder brother, Alfred, also dwells on their experiences during the war.

 Post-Holocaust

 After the war, Meyer returned to the Netherlands, and studied theoretical physics.
 He eventually became director of the Phillips Physics Laboratory (NatLab).

 After his retirement he took courses in woodwork and constructed violins and violas.
 He built about 50 of them.

 Political career

-In his later years Meyer became politically active, including as director of A Different Jewish Voice.
+In his later years Meyer became politically active, becoming director of A Different Jewish Voice.
 He was a member of the International Jewish Anti-Zionist Network, founded in 2008 and the Dutch political party GroenLinks.

 He was the first signatory of a statement by 250 Holocaust survivors and descendants of Holocaust survivors protesting the killings that were taking place during the 2014 Israel-Gaza Conflict.